janlelis/added/README.md

 ## Warning

-This is experimental stuff, using new/advanced language features.
-You should exactly know what you do, if you want to use it in production.
+This is experimental: You should exactly know what you do, if you want to use it in production.

 Besides this, I am really curious if you like the approach this gem is taking!